Colombia Citizenship

 Let us help you get started with your new life in Colombia.

-Welcome to our guide on applying for citizenship in Colombia.
-This page is designed to assist those who are considering taking this significant step, whether you are a foreign national looking to make Colombia your permanent home, or someone born in Colombia who has been living abroad for an extended period.
+This guide is designed to assist those who are considering taking this significant step, whether you are a foreign national looking to make Colombia your permanent home, or someone born in Colombia who has been living abroad for an extended period.
 Here, we provide an overview of what it means to become a Colombian citizen and how this decision impacts your life and integration into Colombian society.

 test-separator